Erin Hunter: Victoria Holmes

 Victoria Holmes was born in Berkshire, England.
 Holmes was the creator of Warriors, being the person whom HarperCollins originally requested to write it.
 After inviting Kate Cary to do the actual writing of the series, she moved behind the scenes to help edit and supervise details.

 Holmes grew up on a farm in England.
 Later, she attended the University of Oxford, whose buildings "inspired an interest in history".
 She now lives in London, where she works as the editor for the series.

 In 2011, the Bookperk website ran a special for signed copies of Sign of the Moon.
 Because Erin Hunter is not a real person, these books were instead signed by Victoria Holmes.

 Following a diagnosis of cancer in 2017, Holmes stepped back from her involvement in Warriors.

 Kate Cary

 Kate Cary was the first author brought on board to write for the Warriors series.
 Holmes chose Cary to write the first Warriors book after Holmes had finished the storyline.
 She has written many of the books in the main arcs, as well as several Super Editions.

 She was born in England on 4 November 1967.
 She later moved to Scotland where she lived for 12 years before going back to England, where she currently resides.
 Besides the Warriors series, she has also written the book Bloodline, and its sequel, Reckoning.

+In late 2024, Cary left the Erin Hunter team to focus on other projects.